kumakyoo42/oma-file-formats/OPA.md

       "User:" <number> "(" <name> ")"

 Which geometry is used depends on the type of the surrounding chunk.
-Ways, areas and collections contain lists of coordinates.
+Ways and areas contain lists of coordinates.
 In this case each coordinate is written on a single line.

 Tags are listed, one after another, each on a separate line.
 Key and value must be separated by a space followed by an equals sign,